nph1508/visualizing_production_and_order_trends_in_b2b_manufacturing_power_bi/README.md

 - Production delays vs. planned schedules
 - Quality defects during warehouse inspection
-- Lack of real-time visibility across dispersed storage locations _Example:_
+- Lack of real-time visibility across dispersed storage locations

- This project analyzes sales trends and inventory control using SQL and Power BI.
-The objective is
- - optimize stock levels & improve demand forecasting
- - reduce costs.

 ### 👤 Who is this project for?